Mighty Willows

 Attendance Prerequisites

-Attendance at Module 1 - Knowing Your Child, is highly recommend but not compulsory.
+Attendance at Module 1 - Getting Curious, is highly recommend but not compulsory.
 Participants need to have at least a basic understanding of neurodiversity, neurodivergent development and co-regulation.
-Participants who are just beginning to explore how best to support a neurodivergent child are advised to attend Knowing Your Child before registering for this workshop.
+Participants who are just beginning to explore how best to support a neurodivergent child are advised to attend Getting Curious before registering for this workshop.

 This is an introductory level workshop aimed at participants interested in adding to their parenting or teaching kete.
 Participants who are already using co-regulation strategies and the CPS model are welcome to attend but may find the course material covers information they already know.